How to Use the Site

 Kizomba Community has gone through several phases over the years.

 We began by trying to create an exhaustive posting of where and when kizomba classes and socials were occurring in the United States, so people could get connected at home and when they’re traveling.
 Eventually kizomba became widespread enough that this was no longer feasible, or even necessary, as the communities became less and less isolated.

 We spent a long period as the hub for kizomba in the USA.
+We created blog posts and hosted others’ posts as well.
 We published video interviews to help people get to know US instructors in various parts of the country.
 We collected information about parties and festivals featuring kizomba and presented them in map, calendar, and list formats.
 We provided links to other sites and blogs about kizomba.
 We offered an Ambassador listing to help people get connected to US scenes.